 And the other point to Chris, it is a great question, is let's even assume that it's the same price.
 So, for Chris and others, what if it was the same price?
-If it was the same price, would you like to subsidize China or would you like to subsidize the United States?
+If it was the same price, would you like to subsidize the United States?